-I know we’re not ready to put in a new floor right now, plus when we are, it won’t be running all the way into our laundry room.
-But I’m ready for something new.
+Sometimes a new floor isn't an option, especially if you need laundry room ideas on a budget.
 After investigating a little I found this Laundry Room Reveal over at DIY Beautify and you have to see what they did to their floors!
 Read the DIY floor post here.

 I love that it was so affordable for their small space, which is what we have too.
 I didn't even know about peel and stick tiles, I'm totally showing this to hubby and hoping to do it in our laundry room.

 Another option is DIY Stencil Painted Floors, have a look at this post for ideas!